cydriclopez/docker-ng-dev/README.md

 ## Dockerize your Angular dev environment

->This tutorial requires some knowledge in Linux, Docker, and Git.
+>This tutorial requires some knowledge in Linux, Docker, Git, and Angular.

 VMs and containers have been [around for a while](https://blog.aquasec.com/a-brief-history-of-containers-from-1970s-chroot-to-docker-2016).
 They predate [Docker](https://www.docker.com/).
 There are other Docker [alternative projects](https://www.containiq.com/post/docker-alternatives).
 Most are [OCI compliant](https://opencontainers.org/) projects.